Aliases for MRPS18C Gene

 GeneCards Summary for MRPS18C Gene

 MRPS18C (Mitochondrial Ribosomal Protein S18C) is a Protein Coding gene.
 Diseases associated with MRPS18C include Hermansky-Pudlak Syndrome 4.
-Among its related pathways are Organelle biogenesis and maintenance and Viral mRNA Translation.
+Among its related pathways are Mitochondrial translation and Viral mRNA Translation.
 Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.